-- Your proposal embeds ECF’s working priorities of diversity and inclusion, and climate awareness, as integral values and principles (see the note below)
+- Your proposal embeds the European Cultural Foundation’s working priorities of diversity and inclusion, and climate awareness, as integral values and principles (see the note below)

 Selection process and timeline

-The selection will be undertaken by a committee consisting of the ECF, representatives of partnering foundation(s) and representatives of public libraries who participated in the last edition of the Europe Challenge.
+The selection will be undertaken by a committee consisting of the European Cultural Foundation, representatives of partnering foundation(s) and representatives of public libraries who participated in the last edition of the Europe Challenge.

 The selection results will be communicated by 24 June 2022, 17:00 CET to both successful and unsuccessful applicants.
 Due to the expected high volume of applications we are unfortunately not able to provide personalized feedback to those who have not been selected.